Glendale, Kentucky: Cultural events and food

 The Whistle Stop restaurant in Glendale is situated along the railroad, and has infamously earned itself notoriety for the southern-style cuisine it has served since its establishment.
 The Whistle Stop was created from expanding a lunch business within the former hardware store it resides within.
 The owners, James and Idell Sego, opened and operated the restaurant from 1975 to 2005.
 From 2005 to 2021 the restaurant was owned by Mike and Lynn Cummins.
 2021–present day the restaurant is owned and operated by Mike Franz.
 The restaurants traditional style has remained unchanged since its inception.

-Glendale has a special zoning regulation that keeps out businesses such as fast-food restaurant chains from its core downtown business area, despite allowing a large corporate chain convenient store to take residence.
+Glendale has a special zoning regulation that keeps out businesses such as fast-food restaurant chains from its core downtown business area, despite allowing a large corporate chain convenience store to take residence.

 Glendale is located approximately 50 mi from one of the most popular tourist attractions in the Commonwealth of Kentucky, Mammoth Cave National Park.